Beware of scams

 We’ll never ask you to reply by email or SMS to any electronic message we send you.

 Our officers will only visit your home after setting a time with you in advance.
-They will have photo identification, which you can ask to see.
+They'll have photo identification, which you can ask to see.
 You don’t have to let them in, and they must leave if you ask them to.

-You can call us on one of our payment lines to confirm their identity.
+You can call us on your regular payment line to confirm their identity.

 Keep your personal information safe

 - protect your mobile device with a password, and set your device to lock after a short period

 - use a password that's easy for you to remember and hard to guess, and change it regularly

 - keep your computer networks and mobile devices secure with security software